Appendix D — Case Study Library - Overview

 Part VII: Mental Health AI

-Case Study 13: Crisis Text Line - AI Triage for Suicide Prevention
+Case Study 13: Crisis Text Line and an Illustrative AI-Triage Evaluation

 Context: - Over 100,000 crisis texts monthly - 48,000 suicide deaths/year in US - Minutes matter in prevention